i-rinat/libvdpau-va-gl/README.md

    * `XCloseDisplay`	Disables calling of XCloseDisplay which may segfault on systems with some AMD cards
    * `ShowWatermark`	Enables displaying string "va_gl" in bottom-right corner of window
    * `LogThreadId`	Adds thread id to trace output
    * `LogCallDuration`	Adds call duration to trace output
    * `LogPqDelay`	Adds presentation queue introduced delay to trace output
+   * `LogTimestamp`	Displays timestamps
    * `AvoidVA`          Makes libvdpau-va-gl NOT use VA-API

-Parameters of VDPAU_QUIRKS are actually case-insensetive.
+Parameters of VDPAU_QUIRKS are case-insensetive.

 Copying
 =======